anaclumos/extracranial/Research/pages/GANGNAM.md

 Opt-in for a solution that requires the least amount of work.
 Don't overcomplicate it.

-1. If something's doable with HTML, it must be done in HTML.
+1. If doable with HTML, do it with HTML.
-2. If something's doable with CSS, it must be done in CSS.
+2. If doable with CSS, do it with CSS.
-3. If something's doable with ECMAScript Standard, it must be done in ECMAScript Standard.
+3. If doable with ECMAScript, do it with ECMAScript.
-4. If something's doable with Pure React, it must be done in Pure React.
+4. If doable with Pure React, do it with Pure React.
-5. If something's doable with Next.js or Meta React of your choice, it must be done with that library.
+5. If doable with Next.js or Meta React of your choice, do it with that.
-6. If something's doable with Vertically Integrated Framework with any of the above, it must be done in with that library.
+6. If doable with Vertically Integrated Framework with any of the above, do it with with that.
-7. If you can do it in less than an hour and will save you a lot of work ahead, build one yourself.
+7. If doable in less than an hour, build one yourself.
 8. Now look for any NPM libraries.

 Similarly, with tools:

-1. If something's doable within Git, it must be done in Git.
+1. If doable within Git, do it with Git.
-1. If something's doable within GitHub, it must be done in GitHub.
+1. If doable within GitHub, do it with GitHub.
-1. If something's doable within GitHub Apps, it must be done with that.
+1. If doable within GitHub Apps, do it with those.

 For example, IRL,